scsm-ua/kirtan-guide-en/songs/emona-gauranga-bine-nahi-ara.md

     emona gaurāṅga bine nāhi āra heno avatāra       hobe ki hoyeche heno prema parachāra

 No one is like Lord Gaurāṅga!
-Will there ever be an incarnation like Him, an incarnation that preached ec- static love of Godhead as He did?
+Will there ever be an incarnation like Him, an incarnation that preached ecstatic love of Godhead as He did?

 #### 2

     duramati ati    patita pāṣaṇḍī prāṇe nā mārilo kore harināma diye       hṛdoya śodhilo jachi giyā ghore ghore

-He did not kill the fallen wicked-hearted blas- phemers.
+He did not kill the fallen wicked-hearted blasphemers.
 Instead He went from house to house visiting them.
 He begged them to chant Lord Krishna’s Holy Names.
 He gave them the Holy Names and purified their hearts.

 #### 3